boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	The emulator will close.

 ###Debug in the iOS emulator
-Follow these steps to debug your application in an emulator of iOS.
+Follow these steps to debug your application in an iOS emulator.

 1. In the **Solution Platforms** list, select **iOS**.